yarafe/Private-Link/README.md

 ![Private_Endpoint_DNS](images/Private_Endpoint_DNS_Record.png)

+There is a list of DNS zone names related to each resource/sub resource.
+Microsoft reommend to use that list for DNS zone integrated with the private endpoint.
+Please, check the link from [here](https://docs.microsoft.com/en-us/azure/private-link/private-endpoint-dns).

 You could also verify your private endpoint settings.
 You can check that the private link resource is linked to the correct service and the connection status is approved.